 - Green credentials

 The natural physical environment includes all factors, such as weather and nature.
-In addition, air, natural vegetation, lakes, and oceans are also included, significantly affecting human life and business activities.
+Air, natural vegetation, lakes, and oceans are also included, and they significantly affect human life and business activities.

 For example, damaged forest vegetation has had a significant impact on global warming.
 Furthermore, it is responsible for the recent increase in natural disasters.
 In addition, it results in real effects such as floods and landslides.
-These disasters are responsible for infrastructure damage, which disrupts logistical activities.
+These disasters cause infrastructure damage, which disrupts logistical activities.

 Meanwhile, green credentials are related to sustainability.
 It covers topics like pollution and recycling.
 This aspect has become increasingly crucial for businesses as it exposes not only the company directly but also other stakeholders.